Goushikk/tiny-gpt/README.md

 # tiny-gpt

-Hey, thanks for choosing this project, I am Goushik Krishna and I am 14
+Hey, thanks for choosing this project

 If you need to run this project, You need the following requirements